sdp5/green-gov-rag/docs/docs_src/index.md

 **Purpose:** GreenGovRAG helps individuals, businesses, and government navigate Australia's complex environmental and planning regulations through AI-powered document retrieval.

-**Data Sovereignty:** All regulatory documents are sourced from official Australian government websites.
-See [Data Sources](reference/data-sources.md) for details.
+**Data Sovereignty:** All regulatory documents are sourced from official Australian government websites, and all data are processed and stored in Australia.
+(Sydney Datacenter) See [Data Sources](reference/data-sources.md) for details.

 ---